TeamAtalis/Feedbin/README.md

 Inside the `server_scripts` folder, there is a file that installs all the necessary dependencies for the project.
 Executing this command you will install, postgres (+ pasword user), ruby and ruby on rails.
 After this command, the server will reboot.

-    ./server-scripts/ruby_install.sh
+    ./server-scripts/pre-fligth.sh

 There are some credentials defined on the project.
 These are necesary to connect with the database.
 You can acces to this credentials using

     EDITOR="vi" rails credentials:edit

-On this file you must put the same password defined on the `ruby_install.sh`:
+On this file you must put the same password defined on the `pre-fligth.sh`:

     USER_PASSWORD_DB="CHANGE ME"